Skip to content

 The front axle is used to support the weight of the front of the vehicle as well as to facilitate steering and absorb shocks due to changes in the road surface.
 It must be fair and robust in construction.

 The front axle is usually hot-forged steel with 0.4% carbon steel or 1-3% nickel steel.
 It consists of an I-section in the central part, while the ends are circular or elliptical.
-With this construction, it withstands bending loads due to vehicle load.
+With this construction, it withstands bending loads due to vehicle loads.
 Also, the middle portion of the pair is scanned downward.
 The different components of the front axle are the beam, the spindle, the pivot pin and the track rod.

 front axle